Irish Poker Open

 Last year, online qualifier David Docherty won the event for €365 000.
 This was the second biggest Irish Poker Open every with 2 491 entrants and a €2 428 725 prize pool.

 Historically, the event has been held at various locations in Dublin.
 It started out at the Eccentric Club that Rogers owned.
 Merrion Casino, Killiney Castle, the Burlington Hotel, Jury’s and Citywest are all venues that have rolled out the red carpet for the event at least once.
-In 2023, the event was played at the Royal Dublin Society for the first time, and the event is returning to “RDS” in 2024.
+In 2023, the event was played at the Royal Dublin Society for the first time, and the event is returning to “RDS” in 2026.

-Irish Poker Open 2024
+Irish Poker Open 2026

-This year, Irish Poker Open will be played at the Royal Dublin Society, March 25th-April 1st.
-During the week there are many tournaments to choose from, such as Texas NL Mystery Bounty, Heads Up, Pot Limit Omaha, Ladies Event and many, many more.
-Buy-Ins are starting from €115 and going all the way up to €5 000; there are surely tournaments for all live poker enthusiasts in the Irish Poker Open schedule.
+This year, the Irish Poker Open will be played at the Royal Dublin Society, March 26 to April 6.
+During the week there are many tournaments to choose from, such as Luxon Mystery Bounty, Super Seniors Championship, Mixed 8-Game Championship High Roller and many, many more.

 Then of course, it’s also the well-coveted Main Event.
 The tournament everybody wants to win.
-The €1 150 Irish Open Main Event has four Day 1 flights, and with a €1 000 000 GTD we can safely say it will be an exciting event.
-The starting stack is 30 000 and the levels on Day 1 are 45 minutes long and then move to 60 minute blinds from Day 2 onwards.
-There will be 14 levels during each Day 1 flight before the survivors move on to Day 2.
+In 2026, the Irish Open Main Event has a promised €2,500,000 GTD and €1,150 buy-in.
+With those kind of numbers, we can safely say it will be a once-in-a-lifetime event.
+The starting chip stack is 50,000 this time and the levels on Day 1 are 45 minutes long and then move to 60 minute from Day 2 onwards.

 Qualify for the Irish Poker Open